Frequently Asked Questions

 When does the school day start and end?

 The school day begins at 9:00am and ends at 3:00pm.
-Children may enter the building at 8:30am but should arrive at school no later than 8:50am.
+Children purchasing breakfast may enter the building at 8:30am.
+All other children should arrive at school at 8:50am and no later than 9:00am.
 There is no supervision prior to 8:30, so please do not send your children early.
 The breakfast program begins at 8:30.

 What should I do if my child is going to be absent?

-If your child is going to be absent from school, you should call the main office in the morning to let them know.
+If your child is going to be absent from school, you should enter the absence in School Dismissal Manager or call the main office in the morning.
 When your child returns to school, NYS law requires that you send in a note indicating the reason for his/her absence.

 What should I do if my child is late to school?

-If your child is late to school, bring him/her to the main office.
-A staff member will issue a “late pass” to your child before he/she goes to their classroom.
+If your child is late to school, you should enter the late arrival in School Dismissal Manager.
+When your child arrives at school, a staff member will issue a “late pass” to your child before he/she goes to their classroom.
 A written note with the reason should be given to the office.

 What should I do if I want my child to leave school early on a given day?

-If your child needs to leave school early on any given day, please write a note and send it to school with your child.
+If your child needs to leave school early on any given day, you should enter the early dismissal in School Dismissal Manager or write a note and send it to school with your child.
 Your child will give the note to the classroom teacher and the teacher will notify the main office.
-When you arrive to pick up your child, you will sign him/her out in the main office.
-(The main office will notify the classroom and your child will come to the main office.)
+When you arrive to pick up your child, you will remain in the vestibule.
+Someone from the main office will have you sign him/her out.
+(The main office will notify the classroom that your child is leaving for the day.)

 How will I know when school is closed or delayed for emergency reasons or inclement weather?

-You should listen to the local radio stations and/or check the district web site (www.bcsdny.org) to find out if there is a school closing or delay.
+You will receive an automated call notifying you of the closing or delay.
+You can also listen to the local radio stations and/or check the district web site (www.bcsdny.org) to find out.
 The decision to close or delay school is typically made by 6:00am.
-Families will also receive an automated call from the School Messenger system.

 How will I know if school has to be closed in the middle of the day?